Last Updated: February 24, 2022

-If you don’t, the IRS is put in a position where it has to.
-If you think about it, this is really their only choice.
-If taxpayers don’t come forward, then the IRS has to step in.
+If you don’t act, the IRS will act for you.
+In these situations, it’s really their only choice.
+When taxpayers don’t come forward, the IRS has to step in.
 If you don’t file your tax return, they file one for you.
-If you don’t want to pay, or can’t pay, they can levy your bank account or garnish your wages.
+If you don’t want to pay, or can’t pay, they’ll levy your bank account or garnish your wages.
 Worse, if you own a business, they can send Accounts Receivable levies to everyone you do business with.

 The process is part of the punishment, but also holds keys to help you avoid a levy.
 To start, the IRS will issue something called a Notice of Intent to Levy, also known as Letter 1058 or LT-11.
 If you’re ever unsure if what you received is actually a Notice of Intent to Levy, a handy tip is to check the bottom right hand corner of the front page of the letter and look for the numbers “1058” or “LT-11”.